A story about a boy and a girl….and a skeleton, in a suit, named Abe….in a bar….in purgatory. Oh, and it’s a romance.

-“Oooo, the plot thickens!” said Abe, doing his best ‘spooky skeleton’ voice.
+“Oooo, the plot thickens!” moaned Abe, doing his best ‘spooky skeleton’ voice.
 But even for a spooky skeleton, it wasn’t very convincing.

 “I’m sorry, I don’t remember you, though I wish I did,” said James.
 “How do you know me?”

 “That’s okay,” said Natalie.
 “I don’t see how you would.
 We never spoke to each other.
 You used to come visit a boy that lived across the street from me.
 Peter was his name.
 You guys would skateboard in front of the house and fool around with Pete’s dad’s sports car.”

 “The yellow Dodge Charger…” gasped James.
 “I remember that!”